aquaproj/aquaproj.github.io/docs/reference/config/index.md

 * `version`: (string, optional) package version
 * `import`: (string, optional) glob pattern of package files.
 This is relative path from the configuration file.
 This is parsed with [filepath.Glob](https://pkg.go.dev/path/filepath#Glob).
 Please see [Split the list of packages](/docs/guides/split-config) too.
 * [tags](/docs/guides/package-tag): Filter installed packages.
 Please see [Filter packages with tags](/docs/guides/package-tag)
+* `update`: The setting for `aqua update` command
+  * `update.enabled`: If this is false, `aqua update` command ignores the package.
+If the package name is passed to aqua up command explicitly, enabled is ignored.
+By default, enabled is true.

 The following two configuration is equivalent.